-Today, we have grown to house eleven different projects and over 90 staff members, who serve diverse stigmatized populations from street vendors to US military veterans.
+Today, we have grown to house twelve different projects and over 200 staff members, who serve diverse stigmatized populations from street vendors to US military veterans.
 We continue to pursue high-impact litigation, and when the laws necessary to promote and protect justice don’t exist, we pursue legislative efforts to create them.
 As one example, in 2010, our Sex Workers Project was integral in writing, advocating for, and passing a state law to help survivors of human trafficking get their convictions erased and their lives back together.
 Organizers around the country hailed the bill as a new “gold standard” for anti-trafficking work, and UJC successfully pursued the first case under this law.

 As much as we empower our clients to seek justice, we empower our staff as well.
 Over the course of the last three decades, UJC has given a start to brilliant minds like Cory Booker, who started at UJC as a staff attorney and is now a Senator from New Jersey.
 Other UJC alumni have gone on to work as law professors, government officials, and social justice advocates.
 Some of our projects have become independent organizations, such as the Sylvia Rivera Law Project, Sanctuary for Families, and Rights for Imprisoned People with Psychiatric Disabilities.